 - the Council's summary of compliance with the standards, which specifies the Council's basis for any final decision.
 Updates to the summary of compliance will be published in subsequent reports of ACOE meeting actions when the ACOE determines that the standards are met.

-Accreditation Actions and Decisions of the ACOE's June 15-18, 2022 Meeting
+Accreditation Actions and Decisions of the ACOE's October 14-16, 2022 Fall Meeting

 Preaccreditation Classification: In the case of a program which is not fully operational, the Council may grant the preaccreditation status of Preliminary Approval following satisfaction by the program of the requirements for initial application as outlined in the ACOE’s Policy and Procedures Manual and the Council's review of an evaluation team report following a site visit.